 An institution that justifies brutality and racism cannot be tolerated.
 Our failure to directly confront the brutality of the system has led to a president and an administration openly inciting police violence, threatening military force against protesters, and repeatedly using racist language and enacting racist policies.
 We need to work in solidarity to address the sickness of white supremacy – and all systems of oppression—in our society.
 We need our government and leaders in all walks of life to work quickly and conscientiously toward racial justice and equity, not continue to divide us or try to stifle voices who call for change.

 In 2016, AFSC signed onto the Movement for Black Lives Platform.
-Now, four years later, we recommit ourselves to the struggle for equity and justice.
+Today we recommit ourselves to the struggle for equity and justice.

 - We won’t stop until… our local, state, and federal governments stop investing in police and incarceration and instead invest in education, health care, and transformative forms of justice that are centered in community and address the root causes of harm.